-These consolidated financial statements have been prepared on a going concern basis, which implies the Company will continue to realize its assets and discharge its liabilities in the normal course of business.
+These financial statements have been prepared on a going concern basis, which implies the Company will continue to realize its assets and discharge its liabilities in the normal course of business.
 The Company has incurred significant losses and negative cash flows from operations since inception and expects to incur additional losses until such time that it can generate significant revenue from the commercialization of its product candidates.
-The Company had negative cash flow from operations of \$19.1 million and \$25.3 million for the years ended December 31, 2022 and 2021, respectively, and an accumulated deficit of \$319.7 million and \$299.9 million as of December 31, 2022 and 2021, respectively.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the consolidated financial statements are issued.
-The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.
+The Company had negative cash flow from operations of \$17.2 million and \$19.1 million for the years ended December 31, 2023 and 2022, respectively, and an accumulated deficit of \$339.9 million and \$319.7 million as of December 31, 2023 and 2022, respectively.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the financial statements are issued.
+The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.

 To date, the Company has relied on equity and debt financing to fund its operations, in addition to capital contributions from noncontrolling interests and a limited amount of service revenue from collaboration agreements.
-In January 2020, and July 2020, we completed private placements of our common stock and received gross proceeds of \$7.5 million, and \$4.0 million, respectively and in September 2020 we received gross proceeds of \$2.0 million through an award from the Alzheimer's Drug Discovery Foundation ("ADDF"), in the form of an investment in our common stock.
-Additionally, on March 27, 2020, we announced that we had entered into an open market sale agreement (the "Open Market Sale Agreement" or "ATM") with Jefferies, LLC ("Jefferies") and filed a prospectus supplement pursuant to which we were able to issue and sell up to \$11.5 million of shares of our common stock from time to time.
-In September 2020, we filed a replacement prospectus supplement related to the Open Market Sale Agreement pursuant to which we may sell up to \$113.0 million of shares of our common stock through Jefferies.
-In 2022 and 2021, 3,189,411 and 5,937,900 shares, respectively, were sold through the Open Market Agreement for proceeds of \$3.6 million and \$31.9 million, respectively, net of commission.
+In September 2020, we filed a prospectus supplement related to open market sale agreement (the "Open Market Sale Agreement" or "ATM") with Jefferies, LLC ("Jefferies") pursuant to which we may sell up to \$113.0 million of shares of our common stock through Jefferies.
+On May 19, 2023, the Company filed a prospectus supplement under which the Company may offer and sell, from time to time, shares of its common stock having an aggregate offering price of up to \$4,391,000 through the Open Market Sale Agreement[TM].
+In 2023 and 2022, 3,409 and 15,188 shares, respectively, were sold through the Open Market Agreement for proceeds of \$0.3 million and \$3.6 million, respectively, net of commission.